 Figure 37.27.
 Graph parameters editor with secure attribute

 Only String and Multiline string types are supported for parameters that are set as secure.
 If other type is set, it is ignored and the default String type is used.
 This also applies for component binding.

 To use secure parameters you have to have Master password.
 To set up the Master password on CloverETL Designer, see Master Password.
 To set up the Master password on CloverETL Server, see CloverETL Server documentation.

 Use the text as a value of the parameter.

 Mark the parameter as secure in parameter properties.

 Default installation of CloverETL Server does not support secure parameters.
-If you want to use this feature, please set master password in server web interface (Configuration/Secure parameters).
-This master password is necessary for correct encryption of your sensitive data.
+If you want to use this feature, please set a master password in the server web interface (Configuration/Secure parameters).
+The master password is necessary for correct encryption of your sensitive data.

 You can use Secure parameters on both: CloverETL Designer and CloverETL Server since version 4.0.
 Until CloverETL Designer 4.0 has been released, secure parameters were available in CloverETL Server projects only.